3mdeb/news-and-ideas/blog/content/post/2019-06-26-smallest-embedded-system-yocto-vs-buildroot.md

 **we can minimize the busybox utilities** or try to **match the compiler flags** in order to reduce the size.

-## Yocto or Buildroot - which to choose?
+## Yocto or Buildroot - which one to choose?

 Of course, **there is no clear answer**.
 Both tools have their advantages and disadvantages. **Buildroot** is small, simple and gives quick results. **Yocto**